Fermin-Garcia/data_science_pipeline_checklists/README.md

 ## Data Science Tech Stack
 This section providesa detailed description of the tech stack used in each phase of the data science pipeline.
 It covers a range of tools from Python, Jupyter Notebooks, various Python libraries, Git/GitHub, Docker, SQL/NoSQL Databases, Cloud Platforms, and MLflow.
 Detailed Checklist

-Please refer to the respective markdown files for a detailed checklist and tech stack for each phase of the data science pipeline.
+Please refer to the respective markdown files for a detailed checklist and tech stack for each phase of the data science pipeline.[Detailed Stack](./Tech_Stack.md)